 Coffees from different regions carry distinct aromas, and varying balances of bitter, sweet and body characteristics.
 Absorbing the different characteristics (smoothness, sweetness and bitterness) to create a coffee of unique flavour and body is nothing less than creating a masterpiece.
 Blending is truly an art.

 Coffee harvests vary year to year, producing different characteristics even in the same bean, so a rigid formula cannot be followed during blending.
-Recognising how each of the beans interacts with each other, and the qualities that each brings is required to create a consistent result.
+Recognising how individual beans interact with each other, and the qualities that each brings is required to create a consistent result.